mastakcompany/developer-jobs/README.md

 | Ruby                 | 10               | 4                    | 81250           |
 +----------------------+------------------+----------------------+-----------------+
 ```
+### Project Goals
+The code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org/)

 ### License
 This program is licensed under the MIT License.
 See the LICENSE file